 12,500 in Myanmar (2008).
-Population total all countries: 15,500.
+Total users in all countries: 15,500.

 Black Riang, Red Riang, Yinja.
-Not related to Tripuri [trp]-speaking Riang of India and Bangladesh or to Pa’o [blk], which is Sino-Tibetan.
+Not related to Kok Borok [trp]-speaking Riang of India and Bangladesh or to Pa’o [blk], which is Sino-Tibetan.
 Red and Black Riang difference unknown but these have been treated as separate languages; traditionally, the two groups occupy different social and geographic space, and wear different traditional clothing styles.
 May be the same language as Shwe Palaung [pll].

 Endangered.
-Some also use Shan [shn].
+Also use Shan [shn].

-Included in official ethnic group list as Yin Net and Yin Kya.
 Different from Riang [ria] of India, a Tibeto-Burman language.
 Buddhist, traditional religion.